-- (a) Accredited Members must review all Red Flags in an in-depth and detailed manner: - (b) if an Accredited Member has reasonable grounds to suspect that a prospective transaction with a supplier may result in a Red Flag, it must conduct enhanced research prior to engaging in and concluding the transaction.
+- (a) Accredited Members must review all Red Flags in an in-depth and detailed manner; - (b) if an Accredited Member has reasonable grounds to suspect that a prospective transaction with a supplier may result in a Red Flag, it must conduct enhanced research prior to engaging in and concluding the transaction.
 Such enhanced research is aimed at obtaining evidence of any factual circumstances of the supply chain in order to determine any risks.
-Such research should include the research methods specified below taking into account the risk-based proportionalities to the level of the risks identified in Rule 2.3 to 2.7; - (c) the research methods that shall comprise Desk Research, On-Site Visits and Random Sample Verification; - (d) Desk research includes (where available): - (i) identifying each company in the supply chain; - (ii) identifying the UBO(s) of each company in the supply chain: - (iii) obtaining financial information (such as balance sheets, annual reports, rating agencies' reports, insolvency information) on each company in the supply chain: - (iv) ensuring that each company in the supply chain holds the necessary permits and licences; - (v) ensuring that each company in the supply chain is not listed on any sanctions and/or embargoes list; and - (vi) reviewing research reports including those from governments, internationals organisations, NGOs and media, maps, UN reports and UN Security Council sanctions, industry literature relating to mineral extraction and its impact on conflict, Human Rights or environmental harm in the country of potential origin, or other public statements (e.g. from ethical pension funds). - (e) On-Site Visits includes individual visits to gold suppliers, or joint on-the-ground assessment teams, teaming up with industry or multi-stakeholder mechanisms or initiatives, or using suitably qualified, knowledgeable and independent assessors, to generate and maintain information on the circumstances and processes of the following activities listed in the OECD Guidance.
-Though the on-site assessment can be completed in reasonable timeframe (documented, reviewed and approved by management) the EDD
+Such research should include the research methods specified below taking into account the risk-based proportionalities to the level of the risks identified in Rule 2.3 to 2.7; - (c) the research methods that shall comprise Desk Research, On-Site Visits and Random Sample Verification; (d) Desk research includes (where available): - (i) identifying each company in the supply chain; - (ii) identifying the UBO(s) of each company in the supply chain; - (iii) obtaining financial information (such as balance sheets, annual reports, rating agencies' reports, insolvency information) on each company in the supply chain; - (iv) ensuring that each company in the supply chain holds the necessary permits and licences; - (v) ensuring that each company in the supply chain is not listed on any sanctions and/or embargoes list; and - (vi) reviewing research reports including those from governments, internationals organisations, NGOs and media, maps, UN reports and UN Security Council

 2.8 A detailed procedure for risk control is available for identified redflags.
 If the information provided by the supplier can be a basis of reasonable ground that the prospective supplier or transaction may result to a red flag, we must conduct enhanced due diligence.
-Such enhanced due diligence should include some or all research methods specified as per the the EBC Rules considering a cost- benefit analysis proportion to the level of risk identified.
+Such enhanced due diligence should include some or all research methods specified as per the the EBC Rules considering a cost-benefit analysis proportion to the level of riskidentified.
 The EDD that may be employed are Desk Research, On-site Visits and Random Samples Verification.